hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Configuring-Ports.md

 port using the [`--p2p-port`](../../Reference/CLI/CLI-Syntax.md#p2p-port) option.
 The default is `30303`.

-Opening the P2P TCP port is also recommended for inbound connections.
+We also recommend opening the P2P TCP port for inbound connections.
 This is not strictly required because Besu attempts to open outbound TCP connections.
 But if no nodes on the network are accepting inbound TCP connections, nodes cannot communicate.